System Design Space

 As a first anchor for system design interview preparation, the repository is useful because it combines core architecture topics, practice problems, and object-oriented design exercises in one place.

-Its real strength is not just the topic list, but the sequence it encourages: build a core map first, reinforce it on problems, and only then move into deeper specialized material.
+More valuable than the topic list itself is the sequence it sets: build a core map first, reinforce it on problems, and only then move into deeper specialized material.
+Without that order, preparation easily slides into reading random articles.

 How the repository is structured

-The repository follows a “from general to specific” path: preparation plans first, then foundational topics, then practice problems, and finally more applied exercises.
+The material moves from general to specific: preparation plans first, then foundational topics, then practice problems, and finally more applied exercises.
+The order is not incidental — it keeps you out of the details until the big picture is in place.

 Study Guide